• [+] expand all

 }

-has two dimensions named x and y, and has two cells with defined values:
+has two dimensions named user and movie, and has three cells with defined values:

 Tensor graphical representation

-A tensor has a type, which consists of a set of dimension names and types, and a value type.
+A tensor has a type, which consists of a set of dimension names, dimension types, and a tensor cell value type.
 The dimension name can be anything.
-This defines a 2-dimensional mapped tensor (matrix) of floats:
+This defines a 2-dimensional mapped tensor (sparse 2D matrix) of floats as illustrated above:

-Vespa uses the type information to optimize execution plans at configuration time.
-For dense data the best performance is achieved with indexed dimensions.
+Vespa uses the tensor type information to optimize tensor expression execution plans at configuration time.

 Tensor document fields